aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 2.1 Gray Scale

 Now, we are on the journey of finding contours, and all examples given by Codepen can be run by clicking *Run* buttons.
-Due to its complexity, you have to wait a moment before reults are displayed on the screen.
+Due to its complexity, you have to wait a moment before results are displayed on the screen.

 Gray Scale in Wikipedia is defined as followed:

 > In photography and computing, a **grayscale** or **greyscale** digital image is an image in which the value of each pixel is a single sample, that is, it carries only intensity information."

-In this section, we will use two methods to implement the process of gray scale:
+In this section, we will use two methods to implement the process of greyscale:

 ```js
 /**